EPOCHS VI: The Size and Shape Evolution of Galaxies since z ~ 8 with JWST Observations: Galaxy Properties

 The stellar masses we use are those measured in \citet{duncan2014, duncan2019}, using a custom template fitting code (see Section 4 of \citet{duncan2014}).
 With this custom spectral energy distribution (SED) fitting code, the stellar mass is measured at all redshifts within the photometric redshift fitting range.
 The masses also have a `template error function', described in \citet{brammer_2008}, accounting for uncertainties driven by the template set and wavelength effects.
 These stellar mass measurements assume a BC03 stellar population synthesis (SPS) model \citep{bruzual_2003}, with a wide range of stellar population parameters, and a \citet{chabrier_2003} initial mass function (IMF).
 The star formation histories used within these fits follow the form $\mathrm{SFR} \propto \mathrm{e}^{-t / \tau}$, with timescales of $|\tau|$=$0.25, 0.5, 1, 2.5, 5, 10$, where negative values of $\tau$ represent exponentially increasing histories.
 A short burst model is also used ($\tau = 0.05$), as well as continuous star formation models ($\tau$ = $1$/$H_0$).
+Nebular emission is also included in the model SEDs assuming an escape fraction of $f_{esc} = 0.2$.
 In order to ensure that our stellar masses do not suffer from systematic biases, they are compared to stellar masses calculated independently within the CANDELS collaboration \citep{santini_2015}.
 While there is some scatter between the two mass estimates, there is no significant bias (see Section 2.5 of \citet{duncan2019} for a detailed discussion).
 We aim to calculate masses using \emph{JWST} data for galaxies at $z > 4.5$ in Harvey et al., in prep.